O JARGON BUSTER

 - Long Distance Walkers Association.
 Not an orienteering

-the countryside, albeit non-competitive and along public rights of way.
+non-competitive and along public rights of way.
+You have

 - LEI